mortensenm1205/node-login/folderStructure.md

  - And if you need to reference other components within other places, be sure to reference their containers files.

 ### **Ducks**
+I'll just go over quick points about what this directory should contain, why and some additional points.
+- Each directory will have a `types.js` file.
+This is your actions types but done in object format to reducer errors amoungst files (this is scalability at it's finest).
+- There will also be an `actions.js` file.
+And this will contain our action creators.
+Just a function that returns an object that contains the action type and payload.
+- `operations.js` is where we will define our logic surrounding those action creators.
+In other words, this is where we will do our async actions like api calls.
+- And finally our `reducers.js` file.
+Of course here is where we will place our reducers but something to note is that the reducer should be grouped by one single actions broken down by steps.
+These steps include starting, successfull, error, ending actions.
+If one reducer is doing one more than thing than you need to break it up.
+And example would be, having a user reducer contain form error and user data.... yeah don't do that.
+- You will also have a `index.js` file in the ducks directory but you will be exporting all the files above such as; operations, reducers, and actions types.
+Another good thing to note is that in the `index.js` file we don't export our action creators and that is because it's being used and exported within our `opertions.js` file.